xuguanghappy/react-webpack4-simple-demo/README.md

 # react-webpack4-simple-demo
-A a simple and effective demo，include React+Redux+Webpack4+react-router4 and Ant.design。
+A a simple and effective demo，include React+Redux+Webpack4+react-router4 and Ant.design